akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

 What if we want to be redirected to the edit form when clicking on the line of a grid item ?

-In order to do that, the ``ManufacturerDatagridManager::getRowActions`` method is overridden:
+In order to do that, the ``VendorDatagridManager::getRowActions`` method is overridden:

 .. code-block:: php
     :linenos: